The Positive Effects of Remote Work

 You can ask about their day, monitor their moods and be more present in their lives.

-This means when you’re done work you’re less likely to be in a bad mood and project a negative attitude in the home.
+This means when you’re done with work, you’re less likely to be in a bad mood and project a negative attitude in the home.

 7. Fewer Distractions